 Design & Planning WEIGHT Nevada Goal Probability 1 MAINTAIN A LANGUAGE ACCESS PLAN WITH SPECIFIC ELEMENTS.
 Maintain a Language Access Plan that requires the courts to do, at a minimum, the following (all elements must be in the plan): (a) perform a periodic needs assessment; (b) monitor and evaluate language assistance services on an ongoing basis; (c) train judges and staff on working with LEP persons; (d) provide interpreter services or the assistance of authorized bilingual staff at key points of contact between the public and the court system; (e) provide in-person interpreter services when not unreasonably costly and remote services when in-person services are not available; (f) translate documents and signage identified through the needs assessment as important to assure access to language access to all persons using court services?
 5 No 3 Months Submitting a request for review once LAP is finalized 2 MAINTAIN A LANGUAGE SERVICES OFFICE.
 Maintain a Language Services Office with the mission to facilitate the provision of language services in the Court system?
 10 No Seeking additional clarity on the definition of what this entails 3 COMPLETE NEEDS ASSESSMENT.
 Completed within past three years a language services needs assessment (including data collection from, at a minimum: a) case management systems and b) surveys of litigants, judges, attorneys, interpreters, and court personnel)?
 1 No 1 Year Possible 4 MONITOR AND EVALUATE SERVICES.
 Monitored and evaluated the quality and availability of language services (including but not limited to: i) when and why any requested services were denied or declined, and ii) the number of complaints received and iii) whether those complaints resulted in the reversal of a denial of services or disciplinary action) within the past year (using data from, at a minimum, case management systems and surveys of litigants, judges, attorneys, translators and court personnel)?
-1 No 1 Year Possible 5 PROVIDE FOR COMPLAINTS.
-Provide a process for litigants to file and obtain a prompt resolution of complaints regarding language services, including the denial, unavailability of, or delay in providing such services?
+1 No 1 Year Possible 5 providing such services?
 5 Yes 6 PRODUCE ANNUAL PROGRESS REPORT.
 Produced within past year an annual report on the status of language services and progress toward meeting the elements of the Language Access Plan?
 1 No 3 Months Already in progress 7 REVIEW COMPLIANCE WITH FEDERAL LAW.
 Completed, in past year, an update of court procedural rules and other policies to assure compliance with Title VI of the Civil Rights Act of 1964 and other laws and executive orders concerning language access?
 1 No 1 Year Possible